lotcz/theSeed/doc/beehive.md

 TODO:
 =====

-- falling objects trigger crawling
+- control menu with keyboard
 - start crawling when carrying crawlable and close to ground
 - when dropping during crawling, put someplace else
 - makers to turn heads